 4. What Can I Deduct?

 Most expenses incurred to earn business income are deductible.
 Meals and entertainment expenses are deductible at a rate of 50%.
-Vehicle expenses can be calculated using CRA’s 2016 and 2017 prescribed kilometer rates of $0.54 a km for the first 5,000km and $0.48 for every km thereafter.
-It is important to keep a log of the kilometers driven for business purposes as CRA may ask for evidence.
+Vehicle expenses can be calculated using CRA’s most recent prescribed kilometre rates.
+It is important to keep a log of the kilometres driven for business purposes as CRA may ask for evidence.
 Another common expense is your home office.
 The home office deduction is calculated based on the square footage of your home office as a percentage of the total square footage of your house.
 This percentage is then applied to items such as mortgage interest, property taxes, home insurance, utilities, and repairs and maintenance.
 Typically claiming up to 20% of your home as office space is reasonable, any higher percentage has an increased chance of being denied by CRA.

 5. File on Time!

-Nobody likes to deal with CRA, but make sure you keep up with all your filing dates.
+Dealing with the CRA can be frustrating, but make sure you keep up with all your filing dates.
 You should always file returns on time, whether it is your corporate, GST or personal.
 Your corporate filing deadline is six months after your year end, while the payment deadline is three months after year end.
 Annual GST filing and payment is due three months after year end.
 If you file GST quarterly the deadline for both filing and payment is one month after year end.
 The personal tax return filing and payment deadline is April 30 for most individuals.
-Sole proprietors have the option to file as late as June 15, however, the payment deadline remains April 30.
+Sole proprietors have the option to file as late as June 15; however, the payment deadline remains April 30.